-Option C: Camping with your own gear is the best way to go.
+Option C: Camping with your own gear.
 Some people stay near the crater, others sleep at the train station parking.
 If you are on a tour, you will also camp near the crater, or perhaps just come early in the morning.
 Tour company camping gear is comfortable and warm.

 From Darwaza to the crater

 - GPS location of the Door to Hell: 40.252611, 58.439389

 - GPS location of the start of the trail: 40.194647, 58.413660